Credit Suisse Group rating downgraded by S&P

 ZURICH, May 17 (Reuters) - Credit Suisse Group AG's CSGN.S credit rating has been downgraded to BBB from BBB+ by Standard & Poors, a blow for the Swiss bank which reported a first quarter loss and is facing increasing shareholder unrest following a string of scandals.

-The outlook has now been changed from negative to stable, the rating agency said.
+Its outlook was changed to stable from negative, the rating agency said.

+Investors voiced their discontent by rejecting the board's proposal to discharge management from liabilities for the 2020 financial year at the bank's annual general meeting in April.

-The bank has been trying to reform its risk management culture and turn the page on a series of scandals, which have prompted multiple rounds of management shake-ups, abrupt departures, and internal and external investigations.
+The bank has been trying to reform its risk management culture after a series of costly scandals, which have prompted multiple rounds of management shake-ups, abrupt departures, and internal and external investigations.

 But S&P said a turnaround from scandals such as the Archegos affair, Greensill and others would not be quick.